By Kristy Espat

 Unfortunately, SOPs are often overlooked until it’s too late.
 In many cases, it only becomes apparent that a procedure is needed after a dangerous, embarrassing, or costly incident has occurred.
 So don’t wait to get started on writing your hotel standard operating procedures!
 It’s worth the investment.

 For new hoteliers and hosts, it can be intimidating to begin building standard operating procedures.
 Don’t let that stop you from getting started!
 Start small, build momentum, and enjoy the process.
-You’ll be surprised at how much you learn about your workflows, and how effective these procedures can be at improving operational excellence and overall profitability!
+You’ll be surprised at how much you learn about your workflows, and how effective these procedures can be at improving operational efficiency and overall profitability!

 Step 1: Identify specific areas that could benefit